rorydavidson/myhealth/README.md

 The web app will be at **http://localhost:5173** and the API server at **http://localhost:3001**.
 Swagger UI (API docs) is at **http://localhost:3001/docs**.

+### iOS app

+1. Start the server (web quick start steps 1–5 above, or point at a deployed instance)
+2. Open `apps/ios/HealthDashboard.xcodeproj` in Xcode
+3. In Xcode, open **Signing & Capabilities** for the `HealthDashboard` target and set your development team — this is required for the HealthKit entitlement
+4. Set the server URL in `apps/ios/HealthDashboard/Core/API/APIClient.swift` if your server is not at `http://localhost:3001`
+5. Select a real iPhone as the run destination (HealthKit is **not** available in the Simulator)
+6. Build and run (`⌘R`)

+> **Note:** HealthKit authorization requires the app to be signed with a provisioning profile that includes the HealthKit capability.
+Xcode manages this automatically with a valid development team.

 ---